← Back to Home

 The JRE provides the environment required to run Java applications.

-• Core Java class libraries (java.lang, java.util, etc.)
+• Core Java class libraries such as java.lang and java.util

 • Supporting runtime files